conduktor/conduktor-docs/docs/platform/gateway/installation/enterprise-install.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-title: Enterprise Installation
+title: Installation
 description: Conduktor Gateway is provided as a Docker image.
-This can either be deployed in a single container or a number of proxies can be deployed behind a load balancer.
+This can either be deployed in a single container or a number of instances can be deployed behind a load balancer.
 ---

 # System Requirements

 Conduktor Gateway is provided as a Docker image.
-This can either be deployed in a single container or a number of proxies can be deployed behind a load balancer.
+This can either be deployed in a single container or a number of instances can be deployed behind a load balancer.

 Jump to: